cloudflare/cloudflare-docs/content/workers/platform/bindings/about-service-bindings.md

 ### Local development

 Local development is supported for Service bindings.
-For each Worker, open a terminal and use [`wrangler dev --local`](/workers/wrangler/commands/#dev) in the relevant directory or use the `SCRIPT` option to specify the relevant Worker's entrypoint.
+For each Worker, open a terminal and use [`wrangler dev`](/workers/wrangler/commands/#dev) in the relevant directory or use the `SCRIPT` option to specify the relevant Worker's entrypoint.

 ### Use Service bindings